Eltyo/ghost-chat/README.md

 ![png](images/transparentShowcase.png)

+## Usage with StreamBuffRe + MPV

+1. Download the chatlog for a twitch stream in text format.
+2. Download the video for that twitch stream.
+3. Run `mpv.exe --input-ipc-server=\\.\pipe\mpv-ghost-chat video.mp4`
+4. Run `Ghost-Chat.1.4.0.exe --chatlog="C:\chatlog.txt"`

 ## Additional info

 If you have any suggestions for features, or you've found a bug, feel free to go to [https://github.com/Enubia/ghost-chat/issues/new/choose](https://github.com/Enubia/ghost-chat/issues/new/choose) or join the [Discord server](https://discord.gg/V83zRha) and post a bug or feature report/request into one of the channels.